QUALINET/databases/_posts/2020-01-01-epfl_polimi_video_quality_assessment_database.md

 ---
-access: 'ZIP archive, no password Link: http://vqa.como.polimi.it/QAdatabase/online_DB.zip'
+access: 'ZIP archive.
+In order to  obtain the password to download the data please send an email to francesca.desimone@epfl.ch or marco.tagliasacchi@polimi.it. http://vqa.como.polimi.it/QAdatabase/online_DB.zip'
 author: EPFL
 categories:
 - video